Frequently Asked Questions

 GEN 00034

-Question: Are winning suppliers in the January auction (who had also won tranches in the previous October auction) required to sign a new Master SSO Supply Agreement or is an additional Appendix A added for any incremental tranches won?
+Question: Are winning suppliers in an auction (who had also won tranches in a previous auction) required to sign a new Master SSO Supply Agreement or is an additional Appendix A added for any incremental tranches won?

 GEN 00036